onibrow/arg-ecg/README.md

 BLE board files please - specifically interfaces and power

 What did you do in terms of integration with and between projects?

+# Add option to use batery - 40mAH